AYLSHAM

 |

 Aylsham is an attractive market town, situated beside the upper reaches of the River Bure.
 Aylsham has an unspoilt market place, surrounded by 18th century houses, reflecting the towns prosperity from the cloth trade during that period.
-The 15th century church of St. Michael dominates views of Aylsham and it is claimed it was built by John O'Gaunt (who is also pictured on the town sign).
+The 14th century church of St. Michael dominates views of Aylsham and it is claimed it was funded by John O'Gaunt (who is also pictured on the town sign).
 Aylsham is the Northern terminus of the Bure Valley Railway that runs to Wroxham.
 Aylsham has plenty facilities including interesting shops, pubs and tea-rooms.
 Nearby Blickling Hall is a

 magnificent Jacobean house, garden and park,